-Salting is a an approach used two-factor scheme. in which authentication an unprotected biometric template is transformed into a protected template via a function Specified by an external key or a keyword. user-specific Because transformations can be reversed for the most part, keys must be kept or remembered securely by the user and presented during authentication.
+Salting is a an approach used two-factor authentication scheme, which in an unprotected biometric template is transformed into a protected template via a function Specified by an external key or a user-specific keyword.
+Because transformations can be reversed for the keys must be kept or most part, remembered securely by the user and presented during authentication.
 The need for additional information is the key to improving entropy from biometric templates and therefore making it difficult for opponents to guess templates [6].

 The limitations of the salting approach is that the security of this scheme depend on the secrecy of the key or password [15, 22].
-As a result, effective key management procedures must be put into place, or else the user is obliged to memorise the secret key; however, relying on users" memory for the protection of complex secret keys reintroduces the weakness of password-based schemes that we are trying to circumvent.
-Since matching is performed directly in the transformed domain, the salting functions must be designed such that they do not have an adverse effect on the recognition performance.
-This becomes especially important in the presence of large intra-user variations.
-Salting methods generally use quantization to deal with intra-user variability during matching in the transformed domain.
+As a result, effective key management procedures must be put into place, or else the user is obliged to memorise the secret key; however, relying on users" memory for the protection of complex secret keys re-introduces of the weakness password-based schemes that we are trying circumvent .
+Since matching is to performed directly in the transformed domain, the salting functions must be designed such that they do not have an adverse effect on the recognition performance.
+This becomes especially important in the presence of large variations.
+Salting methods intra-user generally use quantization to deal with intra-user variability during matching in the transformed domain.

 Several studies related to fingerprint salting approach will be discussed below.
 Teoh et al [23] introduced the bio phasor technique.
-This method is the pseudorandomgnumbergmixing iteration with the fingerprintgfeature.
+This method is the pseudo-randomgnumbergmixing iteration with the fingerprintgfeature.
 Thisgwork is considered a stolengkeyg scenario.
-Then, Jin, et al. [24] proposed salting biohashing.
+Then, al. [24] proposed salting Jin. et biohashing.
 The biohashing procedure was initially proposed for the fingerprint modality, and it consists of two stages.
-Firstly, the extracted fingerprint feature vector is transformed into a translation, rotation, and scale invariant feature set, employing the Wavelet Fourier-Mellin Transform $(WFMT)^2$.
+Firstly, the extracted fingerprint feature vector is transformed into a translation, rotation, and scale invariant feature set, employing the Wavelet Fourier-Mellin Transform (WFMT)2.
 Secondly, the resulting data is discretised via an inner product computation between the invariant feature vector and a tokenised pseudorandom number sequence.
 The second stage of this process produces the protected biometric template vector, which is referred to as a BioHash.

 The Biohashing procedure has been proven to be advantageous in several ways.
 Firstly, biohashing simultaneously provides high intra-class variation and extremely low inter-class correlation, which essentially leads to an Equal Error Rate (EER) of zero (when the legitimate token is used).
-This means that the occurrence of a False Accept is eliminated without a corresponding increase in the FRR [25].
+This means that the of a False Accept occurrence is without corresponding eliminated а increase in the FRR [25].
 It has also been claimed that Biohashing has a high tolerance to data capture offsets, such that the same biometric trait acquired at different times will produce highly correlated bit strings (BioHashes) [24].
 This is due to the invariance of the feature vector created during the first stage of the Biohashing process, as well as the subsequent discretization of the invariant feature vector in the second stage.
 Another advantage of Biohashing is that it addresses the problem of irrevocability of biometric features: a user"s compromised BioHash can be easily revoked and replaced with a new one by using a different secret seed for enrolment.However, Biohasing schemes have weaknesses that have been presented by researchers.
 The most commonly analysed limitation of the Biohashing approach is the degradation in matching performance when an adversary has access to a user"s secret key (seed) and uses the legitimate key with their own biometric features in order to fool the system into authenticating them [26].